 Lack of Parental Consent

-Usually, a person must be 18 or older to get married.
-Those under 18 can get married if they get the proper consents.
-Anyone between 16-18 must have at least one parent's consent to marry, and anyone under the age of 16 must have at least one parent's consent and a judge's consent to marry.
+Usually, a person must be 18 years old or older to get married.
+Those age 17 can get married if they have at least one parent's consent and a judge's consent to marry.

 If a minor got married without these required consents, the marriage can be annulled.
 However, there are two limitations to this.
 First, the marriage cannot be annulled once the person reaches the age of 18 if the person is willingly living with the spouse as a married couple.
 Second, an annulment case based on these grounds must be filed within one year of the person turning 18.